avipars/CS-Resources/databases/README.md

 #### Nulls and Unknowns

+Truth table for unknowns

 | A       | Not A   |
 | ------- | ------- |
 | TRUE    | FALSE   |
 | Unknown | Unknown |

+More conclusive - I skipped entries ie where B is true and A is false etc (it's repetitive)

 | A       | B       | A and B | A or B  |
 | ------- | ------- | ------- | ------- |